 There are 3 main types of habitat around Fort Dunree, the open sea, the coast and the blanket bog that covers the hills and exposed cliff tops.

 Bird life is particularly prolific with a wide range of species nesting and feeding in habitats provided by the cliffs, coastal heath, shrubs and even abandoned buildings.
 Some species, such as the Chough are becoming increasingly rare in Ireland and Dunree Point is fortunate in having a number of resident nesting pairs.

 Beyond the spectacular sea cliffs which surround Fort Dunree, the waters of Lough Swilly are rich in marine life.
-Harbour Porpoise, as pictured are spotted on a regular basis.
-Bottle Nosed Dolphins are sometimes seen in large numbers.
+Harbour Porpoise are spotted on a regular basis and Bottlenose Dolphins are sometimes seen in large numbers.
 Otters normally more associated with rivers than the sea can also be seen hunting fish and crabs below the cliffs.

 The field of Sea Algaes and seashore plants is too wide to be mentioned here except for the Thrift or Sea Pink that blooms in purple pink cushions from clefts in the bare rock in early summer.